 For students who need additional language support, Penn offers classes to enhance students’ oral and written communication skills.
 These courses will contribute to their visa status but will not count toward degree requirements.

 - GAS 610 Research Paper Writing

 These classes, and NURS 9000 Independent Studies for additional support, CANNOT be used to satisfy requirements in the MSN, DNP or PhD Programs.

 A maximum of two course units (or their equivalents) may be approved for transfer credit for the MSN and DNP programs.

 - Final grade of B or higher (no pass/fail or audit)

 - Taken prior to admission to the University of Pennsylvania MSN or DNP program

-- Must be taken within five years of admittance into the program.
+- Must be completed within five years of matriculation.

 - Courses with a clinical component in which the clinical hours are counted for purposes of the regulatory and credentialing bodies are not acceptable for transfer.